r-uby-dev/roda-llm/README.md

 application.
 It also gives you the opportunity to extend the plugin's functionality by extending the Roda application.

+A scope has its own section later in the README.md but it is worth knowing that it is how you can implement callbacks that determine how an agent is found, saved, and created.
+The builtin session scope uses a session-backed store to link the agent's database record to an anonymous user session that exists in the user's browser.

 ```ruby
 class App < Roda
   plugin :sessions, secret: ENV["SESSION_SECRET"]